A Day in the Arts

 the kid in us all!
 Come to the enchanted forest, where surprises are everywhere, and magic reigns supreme.
 Here, the intrepid Prince Tamino is saved from a dragon by the mysterious Queen of the Night—then dispatched to rescue her daughter from Sarastro, the formidable high priest.
 Good and evil battle it out as two young people find their way to love and enlightenment in a musically luminous masterpiece that’s both funny and profound.

 Dallas Summer Musicals

-Aladdin is the featured musical during June at Dallas Summer Musicals.
+CATS is the featured November show from Dallas Summer Musicals.
 DSM’s offerings of live musical theatre include year-round performances for diverse audiences of all ages.
-For tickets, click here!
+For calendar and tickets, click here!

 Dallas Symphony Orchestra

 The Dallas Symphony Orchestra kicks off its season on August 30-September 1 with Star Wars: The Empire Strikes Back – Movie in Concert.
 Experience the legendary movie like never before with live orchestra performing the full score along with the film.
 The DSO’s Texas Instruments Classical Series begins on September 12-15 when new Music Director Fabio Luisi leads the orchestra in music by Beethoven, Strauss and Augusta Read Thomas.
 On September 28, the Meyerson will shine when the 2019 DSO Gala ushers in the new season with special guest artist Joshua Bell, violin.
 For more information, click here!

 Dallas Theater Center launches its 61st season with a new production of Lin Manuel Marianda’s first musical, In The Heights, a family-friendly musical from the creator of Hamilton.
 Directed by James Vasquez at the Dee and Charles Wyly Theatre, In the Heights opens on Sept.
 21 and runs through Oct.
 20.